flymodel/flymodel/README.md

 ## Overview

-Flymodel is a WIP model & versioning system with an emphasis on immutability and state validation.
+Flymodel is a Machine Learning model Version Control & Content Management System with an emphasis on immutability and state validation.
 It is built in rust, and offers type-validated client libraries in Python and Node.

 ## Features